 Energy Expert Testimonial

-“ESCP Europe is well known for its unique historical status and powerful international network.
+“ESCP is well known for its unique historical status and powerful international network.
 But what makes the energy programmes extra special is the input from those who have held, and those who still hold, senior posts in the energy policy and management fields.
 There is nothing like building on the insights provided by those with practical experience.
 I have been highly impressed by the quality of students.”

 Editor, Energy policy Journal and fmr.
 Chief Economist at Shell